kevinbaptist/app/Snake-AI/README.md

 ## How to run
 * Execute Main class in package ovh.ladon.gui

-#AI snakes
+## AI snakes
-* This snakes uses genetics algorithms and neural networks to develop.
+* This snakes uses genetics algorithms and neural networks to learn.

 ## Configurations